 April is a doctoral student of English literature at the University of Maryland, where she is studying the intersections of food, gender, and labor in eighteenth-century literature.
 She additionally holds an M.A. and a B.A. in English literature.
 Her work is forthcoming in Restoration: Studies in English Literary Culture, 1660-1700, vol. 42 no. 1, and in the 2018-2019 academic year, she will be an assistant editor for The Eighteenth Century: Theory and Interpretation.
 April has presented critical work at the Mid-Atlantic Conference of British Studies, George Washington University’s EGSA Symposium, the South Central Society for Eighteenth-Century Studies, and the University of New Mexico’s McNair Scholars Research Conference.
 In September 2018, she will present at the International Society for Cultural Studies annual conference in New York.

 Outgoing Chair: Michelle Lyons-McFarland

-Michelle Lyons-McFarland is a doctoral candidate in the department of English at Case Western Reserve University in Cleveland, OH.
+Michelle Lyons-McFarland holds a Ph.D. from Case Western Reserve University in Cleveland, OH.
 Her dissertation, titled “Literary Objects in Eighteenth-Century British Literature,” focuses on the ways authors use objects during this period to highlight and subvert cultural and social boundaries.
 Her areas of specialization are Eighteenth-century British Literature, Material Culture, Gothic literature, and composition.